peterbe/premailer/README.md

     usage: python -m premailer [options]

     optional arguments:
     -h, --help            show this help message and exit -f [INFILE], --file [INFILE]
                           Specifies the input file.
 The default is stdin.
     -o [OUTFILE], --output [OUTFILE]
                           Specifies the output file.
 The default is stdout.
     --base-url BASE_URL
     --remove-internal-links PRESERVE_INTERNAL_LINKS
                           Remove links that start with a '#' like anchors.
     --exclude-pseudoclasses
                           Pseudo classes like p:last-child', p:first-child, etc
     --preserve-style-tags
-                            Do not delete <style></style> tags from the html document and preserve the original css.
+                          Do not delete <style></style> tags from the html document.
     --remove-star-selectors
                           All wildcard selectors like '* {color: black}' will be removed.
     --remove-classes      Remove all class attributes from all elements --strip-important     Remove '!important' for all css declarations.
+    --method METHOD       The type of html to output. 'html' for HTML, 'xml' for XHTML.
+    --base-path BASE_PATH
+                          The base path for all external stylsheets.
+    --external-style EXTERNAL_STYLES
+                          The path to an external stylesheet to be loaded.
+    --disable-basic-attributes DISABLE_BASIC_ATTRIBUTES
-      --disable-basic-attributes Disable provided basic attributes (comma separated) --disable-validation  Disable CSSParser validation of attributes and values
+                          Disable provided basic attributes (comma separated)
+    --disable-validation  Disable CSSParser validation of attributes and values

 A basic example: